imWhS/servlet-whs/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'hello-whs.servlet-whs' is invalid and this project uses 'hellowhs.servletwhs' instead.
+* The original package name 'hellowhs-whs.servlet-whs' is invalid and this project uses 'hellowhs.servletwhs' instead.

 # Getting Started